ibm-cloud-docs/account/catalog-add-private.md

 {: terraform}

 - Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
 For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
 - Create a Terraform configuration file that is named `main.tf`.
-In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
+In this file, you add arguments by using HashiCorp Configuration Language.
 For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.
 {: terraform}

 To share software with other accounts, your software must be approved in Partner Center.
 For more information, see [Getting set up to sell software](/docs/sell?topic=sell-sw-getting-started).